ctraub/washu_testproject/README.md

 5. Once you have made the edits and they are on your Fork on Github, make a pull request to WashU_Test Project that asks for your work to be added

 6. Keep your work on your local machine and on your fork in sync with the WashU Test Project

+7. Includes a Text Filw
+Making a change for Execersise change proper place